carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 {%- endblock %}
 ```

-As the result you'll be getting and HTML like this:
+You should get the result similar to the following code:
 ```html
 <div id="header-search">
     <form id="search_mini_form" action="/catalogsearch/result/" method="get">